 4. Convert the quantities with care and good sense.
 It's just annoying to be told to measure out 28 grams of flour.
 Yes, I know that's the metric equivalent of 1 ounce, but are two extra grams of flour really going to break the back of your sponge cake?
 Say 30 grams, and be done with it.
 And please don't ask me to add '55 ml' egg yolks to a sauce.
 One, two, or three yolks?

 5. Give clear instructions.
 Please don't specify that should I 'braise or fry or sauté' the lamb pieces in oil, or butter, or the eyelash greasings of Andean sacrificial virgins, for about 5 to 60 minutes, over a hot or cool heat, until they are 'done'.
-Don't ask me to put a tembling wobble of beaten-by-hand-for-45-minutes mixture of egg, flour and sugar into a hot oven, without asking me to preheat the oven FIRST.
+Don't ask me to put a tembling wobble of beaten-by-hand-for-45-minutes mixture of egg, flour and sugar into a hot oven, without asking me to preheat the oven first.
 I want precise, unambigious instructions.
 I felt very grumpy yesterday making the sainted Simon Hopkinson's Lemon Chicken Soup when he forgot to say what I should do with the chicken bits he'd told me to set aside in a bowl.
 Blend them with the rest of the soup?
 Tip them in at the last moment?
 Knit them into a jersey?

 6. Be realistic about serving sizes.
 A chicken cut into eight joints, fine - if you're serving four people.
 But if you have six over for dinner, does that mean that two unfortunate guests get only a chicken wing each?

 7. Don't specify ridiculously exotic ingredients.
 Or, if you must, remember to tell me where to buy them.
-Recently I read a long, pretentious feature in a local South African foodie magazine which called for pomegranate seeds in virtually every dish.
+Recently I read a long, pretentious feature in a local South African foodie magazine that called for pomegranate seeds in virtually every dish.
 When last did you find a glistening packet of pomegranate seeds in your local Pick 'n Pay?
 Look, I appreciate a new and exotic ingredient as much as the next chap, but please spare me the shaved white truffles.

 I could go on forever, but I'm off to drink my 180 ml of soup.